Easy Japanese Spicy Tuna Onigiri

 • Canned tunaProvides a protein-rich filling for the onigiri.
 It’s often flaked and mixed with other ingredients to create a spicy centre.
 In this recipe, it is best to use canned tuna rather than cooked tuna, with it being more convenient to use.

-• MayonnaiseAdds a creamy texture and a subtle richness to the spicy tuna mixture.
-It helps bind the ingredients together and contributes to the overall flavour.
+• MayonnaiseAdds a creamy texture to the spicy tuna mixture.

 • Sriracha sauce – It is a hot chilli sauce that brings spiciness to the dish.
 The amount used can be adjusted to control the level of heat.